klisiubb/klisiubb/README.md

 I am currently working on several projects including:

+- rewriting my [engineering thesis app](https://github.com/klisiubb/event-app) to enhance its functionality and universality.
+Live demo can be found at: [Click me](https://event.klisiu.me).
+This is the project you should check.

 - budget app with stats. [budget tracking app](https://github.com/klisiubb/budget-tracker).
 Live demo can be found at: [here](https://budget-tracker.klisiu.me).

-- rewriting my [engineering thesis app](https://github.com/klisiubb/event-app) to enhance its functionality and universality.
-Live demo can be found at: [Click me](https://event.klisiu.me).
-Attention: it requires admin role to work - dm me.

 - developing my [personal website](https://github.com/klisiubb/portfolio) to showcase my portfolio and blog.
 Live demo can be found at: [Click me](https://klisiu.me).